gatsbyjs/gatsby/packages/gatsby-plugin-image/README.md

 `
 ```

-If you need the image `src` directly you can use the `getSrc` helper function, which is equivalent to `data.file.childImageSharp.gatsbyImageData.images.fallback.src`.
+If you need the image `src` directly you can import the `getSrc` helper function from `gatsby-plugin-image`.
+That function is equivalent to `data.file.childImageSharp.gatsbyImageData.images.fallback.src`.

 ### Upgrading from the gatsby-image@2